 We have often heard the phrases "the camera never lies," "seeing is believing" and "a picture is worth a thousand words."
-Visual anthropology, in part, deals with the presentation and representation of culture through the use of film, video, still photography, art and other graphic media.
+This course provides an introduction to the field of visual anthropology, with a focus on documentary films and photographic projects.
 How does one visually represent a culture?
 Culture has often been likened to an iceberg; we can only see the tip and perhaps the most important aspects are submerged and difficult to see.
 Visual anthropology strives to visualize the invisible - knowledge, values, morals, beliefs, perceptions, capabilities and private spaces.
-In this course, ethnographic films, photography and other visual media focusing on Japan will be examined, analyzed and evaluated in terms of providing understanding of Japanese culture.
-Who constructs such visual images, for what purpose and in what context will also be of concern.
-The theoretical focus of the course will be on the issues and consequences of visual representation; methodology and technique will also be discussed and practiced.
-The major student assignment of the course is the production of a short ethnographic film or photo exhibition about some aspect of Japan such as traditional culture, popular culture, education, art, entertainment, sports, religion, gender, politics and globalization.
+In this course, films and photography dealing with Japan will be examined, analyzed and evaluated in terms of providing understanding of Japanese culture.
+Who constructs visual images, for what purpose and in what context will also be of concern.
+The theoretical focus of the course will be on the issues and consequences of visual representation; methodology and technique will also be discussed.
+The course provides visual cultural descriptions on such topics as traditional culture, popular culture, education, art, entertainment, sports, religion, gender, politics and globalization.

-- 1. The Visual Representation of Culture - 2.
-Gathering Data: Visual Fieldwork in Japan - 3.
-Ethics of Visual Research and Fieldwork in Japan - 4.
-Ethnographic Photography - 4.
-Documentaries, Video and the Ethnographic Film - 5.
-Treatments and Study Guides: Planning and Practicing Visual Methods - 6.
-Pre-Production, Production, Post-Production - 7.
-Collaboration, Open Access, Creative Commons - 8.
-Visual Representations and Imagery in the Media and Popular Culture
+- 1. The Basics of Anthropology and Ethnography - 2.
+The Basics of Japanese Society and Culture - 3.
+The Documentary Film - 4.
+Photography as Art and Science - 5.
+Gathering Data: Visual Fieldwork in Japan - 6.
+Ethics of Visual Research and Fieldwork in Japan - 7.
+Treatments and Study Guides: Planning and Practicing Visual Methods - 8.
+Pre-Production, Production, Post-Production - 9.
+Collaboration, Open Access, Fair Use, Creative Commons - 10.
+Low Budget Films and Student Productions - 11.
+Sound, Image, Culture